Coin doors painted

 The final step was to fit the coin doors, which bolted back on easily and some new locks added, cheap as chips on eBay but make a huge difference to the look of the doors.
 As you can see the result is an “as new” set of coin doors for the cost of a couple of cans of paint and some elbow grease.

-Finished coin door
+Finished coin door on the BAS Arcade Cabinet

 The finished coin door reassembled with new locks